 Network security monitoring tools are a critical component of any IT security toolkit.
-These resources monitor and manage your network for cyber risk by scanning your organization’s digital assets for security vulnerabilities and threats.
+These tools help protect your network from online threats by looking for weaknesses and potential dangers in your organization's digital properties.

 But as digital ecosystems have expanded into the cloud, remote locations, and across geographies – the number of monitoring tools has skyrocketed.
 According to a survey by 451 Research, the average IT and security team uses between 10 and 30 monitoring tools for applications, network infrastructures, and cloud environments – with 8% using between 21 and 30 tools!